CourseReps/ECEN489-Spring2015/architecture.md

 This division is in charge of specifying the type of communicaiton used along with the format of each message.
 JSON.Simple will be used for this project.

 ### Database Engine and Storage
+Created a database with SQLite from which information is going to be pulled and added to for each user.
+Also created hooks for the tables, which are Java functions that are to be used within another program for facilitated manipulation of the tables in the database.

 ### Security and Authentication
 This division is responsible for creating a Sign-in application that allow users to login using standard Authentication